-Spencer Richlin, Reproductive Endocrinology & Infertility, answered
+Spencer Richlin, MD, Reproductive Endocrinology & Infertility, answered

 Birth Control pills are often first-line treatment for control of abnormal bleeding and painful menses in women with leiomyomas.
 Birth control pills, may control bleeding symptoms without initiating fibroid growth.
 They usually do not shrink fibroids.
 A better option to decrease fibroid growth/size is by using a gonadotropin-releasing hormone agonist (GnRHa).
 GnRHa is usually taken by injection.
 This medicine decreases estrogen production (menses stop) and thus can halt fibroid growth.
 It is often used prior to fibroid surgery to build up ones blood supply and shrink down the size of the fibroid(s) in order to make surgery easier.

 Birth control pills do not shrink fibroid tumors.
 These tumors are clusters of the fibrous connective tissue that is a normal component of the uterine wall.
 They are not cancer and virtually never become cancer.
 The presence of these tumors varies by ethnicity and runs in families.
 The tumors do grow under the stimulation of female hormones, particularly estrogen.
 Some women develop fibroids, which then remain stable.
 Other women have fibroids which continue to increase in size.